 Don’t Hesitate to Ask

 People sometimes feel uncomfortable about asking someone to repeat what they said.
 This is because it interrupts the flow of conversation.
-There are other reasons as well.
+There are other things and reasons as well.

 Despite that, if you’re not understanding what the other person is saying, it’s important to let them know.
 Their next statement may be based on the previous one.